Welcome to the

 Ensuring the integrity and preservation of Gotland sheep pedigrees.
 Register your pedigree Gotland Sheep* in our flock books.
 The GSAUK recognises any pedigrees from the British Gotland Sheep Society. *Subject to meeting the pedigree requirements.

-Click on the year below and download our Flock Book
+Click on the file below and press download

 GSAUK Flock Book 2025